Examples of Lobbying

 1469 companies, organizations, and special interest groups registered to lobby on the Tax Cuts and Jobs Act of 2018.
 Because of the bill, twice as many companies paying zero taxes under Trump tax plan.

 A bipartisan bid to rein in prescription drug prices failed to advance, as lobbyists blocked the effort.
-Pharmaceutical firms also won protections for select patents, as lawmakers tucked 17 words into Page 1,503 of a bill that critics allege could amount to billions more in profits for the industry.
+Pharmaceutical firms also won protections for select patents, as lawmakers tucked 17 words into Page 1,503 of a bill that protected their patents from competition.

 In 2016, Congress passed and the President signed into law, the Electrify Africa Act to help countries in sub-Saharan Africa develop power solutions in order to support poverty reduction. and drive economic growth.
 Many nonprofits lobbied to have this legislation signed into law.